oluwatimio/ehotel-backend/README.md

 can be seen in the services folder.
 The combination of routes and these services make the ehotel backend.

 The frontend/application for ehotel can be found here. https://github.com/bamboozooled/ehotel

+## Tech Stack

+This backend uses technologies such as

+* NodeJS Express
+* TypeScript
+* PostgreSQL
+* PG for NodeJS
+* FirebaseAdmin SDK
+* FirebaseAuth and session tokens
+* The concept of Singletons